rubythonode/Dart-Go-Music-Player/README.md

 # Dart-Go-Music-Player
 This is a retooled version of DartMusicPlayer, using Go to remove need for 2 music directories.
 You will need Go (golang.org, the Dart SDK (dartlang.org) and Flutter (github.com/flutter/flutter).
+For instructions on how to set the Flutter SDK up, see [flutter.io](https://flutter.io/).

 # Compiling
 The first step is compiling the Go, using